cg-c/Concord/README.md

 # References
 We used these tutorials to get our features set up:
-React Firebase Authentication Crash Course With Context API and Protected Routes For Beginners, Styled Components Crash Course & Project,
+1. React Firebase Authentication Crash Course With Context API and Protected Routes For Beginners
+2. Styled Components Crash Course & Project
-Theming React Apps With Styled Components,
+3. Theming React Apps With Styled Components
-React Router V6 Tutorial - Routes, Redirecting, UseNavigate, UseParams..., Let's create Google Classroom Clone with React
+4. React Router V6 Tutorial - Routes, Redirecting, UseNavigate, UseParams...
+5. Let's create Google Classroom Clone with React

 ## thats it have fun!!